-California Uniform Guideline Child Support
+Uniform Guideline Child Support

 In San Diego County, each family court judicial officer (whether a judge or commissioner), and each Family Support Division (FSD) commissioner, uses a software program called DissoMaster to determine the level of child support.
 The child support factors are included in the calculation, and the amount of child support for each child is calculated.
 Unless good cause exists to deviate from the amount of support indicated by DissoMaster (such as an extremely high income of one of the parties), the judicial officer must order that amount.
 The judicial officer has no discretion to do otherwise.
-Almost invariably, in child support (and spousal support) litigation the dispute between the parties is focused the current level of income or earning capacity (i.e., the level of income that the party should have if he or she were gainfully employed full-time), and the respective timeshare (i.e., the amount of time each parent spends with the child(ren)).
+Almost invariably, in child support (and spousal support) litigation the dispute between the parties is primarily focused on the current level of income or earning capacity (i.e., the level of income that the party should have if he or she were gainfully employed full-time), and the respective timeshare (i.e., the amount of time each parent spends with the child(ren) as a percentage).

 Exceptions to Income

-Family Code section 4058(c) states that annual gross income does not include any income derived from child support payments actually received, and income derived from any public assistance program, eligibility for which is based on a determination of need.
+Family Code section 4058(c) states that annual gross income does not include any income derived from child support payments actually received and income derived from any public assistance program, eligibility for which is based on a determination of need.
 Child support received by a party for children from another relationship shall not be included as part of that party’s gross or net income.

 Social Security Derivative Benefits

-Child Support Arrears and Priority of Payment
+Child Support Arrears/Priority of Payment

 A child-support arrearage accrues interest at the legal rate, which is ten percent (10%) simple interest per year.
 In crediting payments toward any support arrearage, monies are first credited toward the current month’s support obligation.
 Any remaining money will then be credited toward the accrued principal balance remaining unsatisfied and then toward accrued interest that remains unsatisfied.
 (Marriage of Hall and Frencher, Sr. (2016); Code Civ.
 Pro. sec.
 695.221.)